Adopted October 4, 2007 Amended January 16, 2009, September 26, 2013, September 23, 2014, September 28, 2018, and September 24, 2019

 The independent audit report required by Subsection (1) above;

-A list of fees, commissions or other charges paid to each investment banker, broker, agent, dealer and advisor rendering investment associated services to the Authority since the last report.
+A list of fees, commissions or other charges paid to each investment banker, broker, agent, dealer and advisor rendering investment associated services to the Corporation since the last report.
 The Investment Report shall be submitted to the Mayor and Comptroller of the City of New York.
 Copies of the annual report shall also be made available to the public upon reasonable request.

 V. Annual Review